BenevolentAI/funkea/scala/spark-udf/README.md

 ## Build

-To build the `ai.beno.pmpt.genetics` package, assuming you already have `scala` installed, run the following:
+To build the `ai.benevolent` package, assuming you already have `scala` installed, run the following:

 ```shell
 sbt clean package